 It is believed that the aforementioned conspired amongst themselves and others to commit numerous felony crimes, including “Grand Theft” (causing financial harm over $950 which constitutes a felony) by knowingly and with malice of forethought, to further their quest to destroy the individual and his legally owned property to enhance their reputation and financial fortunes at the detriment of others and therefore when proven guilty in a court of law to be sentenced to the maximum penalty prescribed by the law and to compensate the victim for their dastardly and illegal behavior.

-This website will be a repository of information relating to the criminal behavior committed by them in a furtherance of felony activity showcasing every despicable act committed by them over a span of many years and they need to be held accountable for their crimes which could lead to a conviction and lengthy term of imprisonment and also since some of their crimes are both civil and criminal, legal action should be initiated in an appropriate court of jurisdiction to ensure that the accused be held liable for their illegal actions and pay compensatory and significant punitive damages should be assessed against them to the betterment of those harmed.
+This website will be a repository of information relating to the criminal behavior committed by them in a furtherance of felony activity showcasing every despicable act committed by them over a span of many years and they need to be held accountable for their crimes which could lead to a conviction and lengthy term of imprisonment and also since some of their crimes are both civil and criminal, legal action should be initiated in an appropriate court of jurisdiction to ensure that the accused be held liable for their illegal actions and pay compensatory and significant punitive damages should be assessed against them to the betterment of those they harmed.

-Further investigations could prove that possibility exists because a person with no integrity and who is considered sociopathic”would stoop to anything that harms another group of people and until the investigation is complete we won’t know for certain as everyone is considered innocent until proven guilty in a court of law.
+Further investigations could prove that possibility exists because a person with no integrity and who is considered sociopathic, would stoop to anything that harms another group of people and until the investigation is complete we won’t know for certain as everyone is considered innocent until proven guilty in a court of law.

 John Stankey has criminally cheated his ATT customers out of several hundred $ Million Dollars which is confirmed by the current $177,000,000 judgement issued against his company, which could not have happened without his direct involvement, which could be considered “Fraud”, “Mail Fraud”, “Wire Fraud” “Embezzlement”, “Conversion”, “Criminal Conspiracy” and a host of others still to be determined, of which only two need to be proven to establish a “RICO Act” felony.